pdp10/AstroJournal/README.txt

 specific.
 A sample of an observation table is provides below.
 The titles (e.g. Date, Time, Target, Cons, ..) cannot be changed as these are used by AstroJournal to retrieve the data.
-All fields are separated by a tab character (\t) indicated with TAB on this example:
+All fields are separated by a tab character (\t) explicitly shown in this example with a TAB text when this must be included.

 Date TAB 03/06/2015
 Time TAB 21:40-23:30